OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Rapid Triage.md

 [Eric Zimmerman tools](https://ericzimmerman.github.io/#!index.md) are a great resource for examination and analysis for rapid triage.
 - One of the tools also by Zimmerman is [[KAPE]].

-To perform evidence collection remotely and on a set of devices, an *Endpoint Detection & Response solution (EDR)* can be used.
+To perform evidence collection remotely and on a set of devices, an [[Endpoint Detection and Response (EDR)]] can be used.
 - An EDR is a technology focused on continuous monitoring and incident response on endpoints (devices).
 - It allows gathering forensic evidence from endpoints for analysis.
 - Can be done using [[Velociraptor]].